 You completed one of the most demanding advanced practice programs in healthcare.
-Your lender is still treating you like every other borrower — and it's costing you a six-figure mistake in how you structure the purchase.
+If your lender is treating you like every other borrower, the structure of the purchase may be costing you more than it needs to.

 CRNA Mortgage in San Diego County — Nurse Anesthetist Home Loan, No PMI